maartenvn/OctoFetch/docs/guide/getting-started.md

 # Getting started

+## Installation

+Before getting started you must install OctoFetch using NPM/Yarn or a CDN:

+<a class="button" href="/guide/installation">Installation</a>

 ## Constructing

 To fetch data from an API you have to build an instance of the `OctoFetch`-object.
 This can easily be done by using the factory function that is the default export: